Version 5.5

 This is an experimental program attempting to determine your stage of development.
-The results will only be as accurate as the answers which you give.
+The results will only be as accurate as the answers that you give.
 Do not expect this to substitute for the accurate answers a doctor could give you concerning your development.
-This tool makes no record of the information given.
+This tool does not record the information provided.

-In some sections, there might be multiple answers which describe you.
-If that is the case, select all that describe you.
+In some sections, there might be multiple answers that describe you.
+If that is the case, select all that define you.

 What does the number mean?